Summer Triangle 2026: How to Find Vega, Deneb & Altair

 How to see the Summer Triangle from the Northern Hemisphere?

-On any summer night in the Northern Hemisphere, look east to see blue-white Vega (mag 0.03) — the brightest star in Lyra and the Summer Triangle and the third-brightest star in the Northern Hemisphere (after Sirius and Arcturus).
+On summer nights in the Northern Hemisphere, look east or southeast after dark to see blue-white Vega (mag 0.03).
+Vega is the brightest star in Lyra and the Summer Triangle and the third-brightest star in the Northern Hemisphere, after Sirius and Arcturus.
 It’s so bright that it can even be visible from light-polluted cities!
 To make sure that you’re looking at Vega and not some other star, use the mobile sky map (like Sky Tonight) and identify the star.

 From Vega, look down to the left — 24 degrees away is Deneb (mag 1.25) in Cygnus.
 To measure degrees without special tools, stretch out your arm and make a fist.
 A clenched fist measures about 10 degrees.